NALTP/Rules/README.md

       - (i) There will be one best-of-seven-games series per week for each playoff team.
       - (ii) Maps and starting color (Pick/bans):
         - (1) In playoff rounds requiring a pick/ban, captains will draft the maps and starting color according to the following:
-          - (aa) The team with the higher seed will pick what team they would like to be for the Pick/Ban (Team 1 or Team 2).
+          - (aa) The team with the higher seed will pick what team they would like to be for the Pick/Ban (Team 1 or Team 2)
-          - (bb) The Pick/Ban must be completed between the two captains no less than 48 hours before the start time of a series and forwarded to the CRC.
-          - (cc) Teams will take turns picking from the available maps and assigning them to available games.
+          - (bb) Teams will take turns picking from the available maps and assigning them to available games.
 The first team may choose any map from the pool and assign it to any game from 1-7.
 The next team may choose any map except the first one and assign it to any remaining game, etc.
             - (I) At any point during the Pick/Ban either team may choose to select a color order (assign their team to Red or Blue for games 1/3/5/7) instead of selecting a map.
 After this is done once by either team neither team may use this option again.
             - (II) At any point during the Pick/Ban for Minors and Novice league only, either team may choose to ban one map instead of selecting a map.
 After this is done once by either team neither team may use this option again.
         - (2) Majors: